Qubit-Capital/response-to-meeting-backend/README.md

-## To run the map
+## To run the app
-Fork the repo
+1. Fork the repo
-and run uvicorn app.main:app --reload
+2. Run uvicorn app.main:app --reload